 - Can apps help people cope with mental illness and anxiety?

-Many diseases and medical conditions have a non-profit agency which provides help for people with that condition.
-Most of these give easy to understand descriptions of diseases and also links to the latest research, treatments, and cures.
-To find out if the medical disease you are writing about has a website, just type the disease name in Google, and on their website, be sure to look for "research" to find links to articles that might help you.
-Here are some examples:
+Many diseases and medical conditions have a non-profit agency that provides help for people with that condition.
+Most of these give easy-to-understand descriptions of diseases and also links to the latest research, treatments, and cures.
+To find out if the medical disease you are writing about has a website:

 - American Cancer Society Research and Statistics: Find current information about cancer, treatments, and research.